 are adjacent if the corresponding homothety classes of unimodular symplectic lattices have representatives with one having index $(\ell)^g$ in the other.
 In particular, the principally polarized superspecial abelian varieties of dimension $g$ are in bijective correspondence with

-\end{theorem} \begin{proof} Let $T=\Ta_\ell(A)$ be the Tate module of $A$, and let $V=\Ta_\ell(A)\otimes\Q_\ell$, both equipped with the symplectic Weil pairing.
+\end{theorem} \begin{proof} Let $T=\Ta_\ell(X)$ be the Tate module of $X$, and let $V=\Ta_\ell(X)\otimes\Q_\ell$, both equipped with the symplectic Weil pairing.
 Identify $\GSp_{2g}(\Q_\ell)=\GSp(V)$ and $\GSp_{2g}(\Z_\ell)=\GSp(T)$.
 Note that we have an exact sequence

-Let $\phi:A\to A^\prime$ be an $\ell$-power isogeny to an abelian variety $A^\prime$, principally polarized by the induced polarization.
-We will associate to the pair $(\phi,A^\prime)$ the homothety class of the $\Z_\ell$ lattice $T^\prime=\pi^{-1}(\ker \phi)\subset V$.
-Since the induced polarization on $A^\prime$ is principal, the symplectic pairing restricted to $T^\prime$ is a scalar multiple of a unimodular integral pairing.
-Conversely, if $[T^\prime]$ is a homothety class of full rank $\Z_\ell$ lattices in $V$ such that symplectic pairing restricted to $T^\prime$ is a scalar multiple of a unimodular integral pairing and we pick any representative $T^\prime$ such that $T^\prime\supset T$, then $\pi(T^\prime)$ is the kernel of an $\ell$-power isogeny whose image is principally polarized.
+Let $\phi:X\to X^\prime$ be an $\ell$-power isogeny to an abelian variety $X^\prime$, principally polarized by the induced polarization.
+We will associate to the pair $(\phi,X^\prime)$ the homothety class of the $\Z_\ell$-lattice $T^\prime=\pi^{-1}(\ker \phi)\subset V$.
+Since the induced polarization on $X^\prime$ is principal, the symplectic pairing restricted to $T^\prime$ is a scalar multiple of a unimodular integral pairing.
+Conversely, if $[T^\prime]$ is a homothety class of full-rank $\Z_\ell$-lattices in $V$ such that symplectic pairing restricted to any representative is a scalar multiple of a unimodular integral pairing, pick a representative $T^\prime$ such that $T^\prime\supset T$.
+Then $\pi(T^\prime)$ is the kernel of an $\ell$-power isogeny whose image is principally polarized.
 Furthermore, picking a different representative corresponds to composing the $\phi$ with multiplication by a scalar power of $\ell$.

-Note that if $\psi:A^\prime\to A^{\prime\prime}$ is an $(\ell)^g$-isogeny then $T^{\prime\prime}=\pi^{-1}(\ker \psi\circ\phi)$ is an extension of $T^\prime$ of index $(\ell)^g$.
+Note that if $\psi:X^\prime\to X^{\prime\prime}$ is an $(\ell)^g$-isogeny, then $T^{\prime\prime}=\pi^{-1}(\ker \psi\circ\phi)$ is an extension of $T^\prime$ of index $(\ell)^g$.
 Hence the corresponding vertices of the building are adjacent.
 Conversely, since both graphs have the same degree all special edges of the building come from $(\ell)^g$-isogenies.